nickbabcock/Pdoxcl2Sharp/README.md

 ```

 You could manually code this up in an hour, or you could modify
-ParseTemplate.tt and in a few minutes and 35 lines of code you could have the
+ParseTemplate.tt and in a few minutes and 35 lines of code, you could have the
 same thing!
 Here are the relevant lines added to ParseTemplate.tt:

 ```csharp